nus-cs2103-AY1617S1/addressbook-level4/README.md

 ## Acknowledgements

-* This application is built upon the codebase of [*AddressBook-level4*](https://github.com/nus-cs2103-AY1617S1/addressbook-level4).
+* This application is built upon the codebase of [*AddressBook-level4*](https://github.com/nus-cs2103-AY1617S1/addressbook-level4), which was created by SE-EDU initiative at https://github.com/se-edu/

 ### Licence: [MIT](LICENSE)